Summary:

 Even if your design is visually creative, readability is critical for QR codes.
 That means:

-• Leave a quiet zone—a margin of white space at least 4 units wide around the QR code.
+- Leave a margin of white space at least 4 units wide around the QR code.

 Strategic Placement on the Page

 Where you place your QR code determines how easily people will find and use it.
-Think of it as a clickable button—make it visible and inviting.
+Think of it as a clickable button: it should be visible and inviting.
 Best placement varies by material type:

 Courtesy: Albert Hu

 The good news about QR codes is their versatility.
-Think about the user journey—what content or action would be valuable at the moment they scan?
-Here are some effective destinations for QR codes.
+Think about your customer’s user journey: what content or action would be most valuable at the moment they scan?
+Here are some effective destinations for QR codes:

 Landing Pages